SeanPackham/seanpackham.github.io/_projects/turntime.md

 People will be able to connect to multiplayer games via port and socket (no NAT punchthrough).

-TurnTime will distributed as a premium early access Electron app.
+TurnTime will be distributed as a premium early access Electron app.

 ## Phase 3: Steam